 During his two years at New Mexico, McGee helped guide the Lobos to three tournament victories, two NCAA regional tournament appearances and a second-place finish in the Mountain West Conference Championship in 2016.
 Four Lobos won individual tournament titles, while five members of the team made the all-MWC team, and one was named Mountain West Player of the Year.
 McGee also served as co-director of the Lobo Junior Golf Camps.

-"I am very excited to join Coach Heppler and the Georgia Tech golf program," said McGee.
-"I am also grateful for my time at New Mexico and the chance to work with Coach (Glen) Millican.
+“I am very excited to be with Coach Heppler and the Georgia Tech golf program,” said McGee.
+“I am also grateful for my time at New Mexico and the chance to work with Coach (Glen) Millican.
 I believe that my experience there has prepared me well for this tremendous opportunity.
 Coach Heppler has created a tradition of success both on the course and in the classroom, and I look forward to working with him and the players to build on that success.
-Georgia Tech is definitely a special place and I am thankful to be here."
+Georgia Tech is definitely a special place and I am thankful to be here.”

 Prior to accepting an assistant’s position at New Mexico, McGee was head coach of the men’s and women’s teams at NAIA Northwood College in Cedar Hill, Texas, for the spring of 2014.
 Northwood’s teams broke two scoring records under McGee during his tenure, and the women’s team finished 10th in the 2014 NAIA Championships in Lincoln, Neb.
 That spring, he received the NAIA’s Champion of Character Award.

 McGee began his coaching career as a volunteer assistant in 2013 at McNeese State.